Beaumont Smith: Film career

 Smith travelled to New Zealand to make the inter-racial romance The Betrayer (1921), then back in Australia did While the Billy Boils (1921), adapted from the stories of Henry Lawson (which Smith had previously adapted for the stage).
-He made a bushranging drama The Gentleman Bushranger (1922), then returned to Hayseed comedies with Townies and Hayseeds (1923) and Prehistoric Hayseeds (1923).
+He made the drama The Gentleman Bushranger (1922).

+In April 1922 Smith was about to go to London.
+He said his "future production plans hinge entirely on whether I can market some of my pictures in England or not."
+Smith declared that if out of his twelve films he "failed to market at least three" (The Man From Snowy River, A Maid of Maoriland, and The Gentleman Bushranger) then "I will know that the time has come to acknowledge defeat as an Australian picture producer.
+On the other hand, if I find a reasonable market in England, I intend to enter into some sort of partnership arrangement with an English producing company which will release four or six Australian productions each year...
+Failing some such assurance of an outside market, I will discontinue production indefinitely.
+We cannot now produce solely for the local market, cost of production is too high."

-Smith made two films starring Arthur Tauchert, The Digger Earl (1924) and Joe (1924).
-Then he did two comedies starring Claude Dampier, Hullo Marmaduke (1925) and The Adventures of Algy (1925).
+Smith then returned to Hayseed comedies with Townies and Hayseeds (1923) and Prehistoric Hayseeds (1923).
+He made two films starring Arthur Tauchert, The Digger Earl (1924) and Joe (1924).
+He then made two comedies starring Claude Dampier, Hullo Marmaduke (1925) and The Adventures of Algy (1925).
+In 1925 Everyones reported that: